HollyAdele/hollyadele.github.io/_posts/2020-05-22-mommy-and-i-get-stronger-together.md

 1. They like
 2. Makes them like you
 3. Helps them learn language
+4. Practices turn taking
-4. Makes you stronger
+5. Makes you stronger
-5. Burns some calories
+6. Burns some calories

 These are from my library's Mother Goose on the Loose storytimes.
 Nursery rhymes + actions + social interation = measurably improved language skills in babies.